meirm/snapback/README.md

 - **No incremental file-level tracking**: Entire files are updated, not byte-level deltas
 - **No encryption**: Snapshots stored in plain text (use encrypted filesystem if needed)
 - **No compression**: Files stored as-is (use filesystem compression if needed)
+- **Git branch switching reduces space efficiency**: When git uses delete-and-replace strategy during branch switches, hard links between snapshots are broken, increasing disk usage.
+Functionality remains intact—snapshots accurately preserve state—but space efficiency may reduce from ~1.5-3x to ~2-3x source size with frequent branch switching.
+This is expected behavior, not a bug.
+See [Git Branch Switching and Hard Links](#git-branch-switching-and-hard-links) for details and mitigation strategies.

 ## Best Practices